Written by Dion Jay Tality

 2. Authorization: Request Approval for Access

-Not all legitimate BPO employees and customers have permission to modify the systems and data.
-Sometimes, they require authorization to securely access these resources.
+Not every legitimate BPO employee or customer automatically possesses the privilege to modify systems and data.
+In some cases, individuals need authorization to securely access these resources.

-Authorization is required for death, hospitalization, and geographical hindrance.
-For example, customers’ relatives submit third-party authorization (TPA) or use power of attorney (POA) to access their accounts.
+Authorization becomes necessary under specific circumstances, such as in the event of a death, hospitalization, or geographical constraints.
+For instance, customers’ relatives may submit third-party authorization (TPA) or employ a power of attorney (POA) to access their accounts.

 Here are a few strategies BPO companies execute to ensure legal authorization: